Real-Time Dam Levels

 Water Level Analysis

-Reservoir storage at Borumba is near full capacity.
-With current readings at 99.9%, the reservoir holds a robust 46 GL.
-This near-full status guarantees strong water availability for local communities and agriculture.
+Borumba is currently operating near maximum storage limits.
+With current readings at 99.5%, the reservoir holds a robust 46 GL.
+This provides immense water security for the Queensland region.

 Catchment & Hydrological Impact

-The Yabba Creek acts as the primary lifeblood for Borumba, making it a cornerstone of the North East Coast network.
+Fed primarily by the Yabba Creek, this reservoir plays a critical role in the North East Coast drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The North East Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance